raviranjan0/Form/README.md

 ## Contribution Guidelines
 We welcome contributions!
 If you'd like to improve the form or add new features, follow these steps:

-1.Fork the repository.
+1. Fork the repository.
-2.Create a new branch: git checkout -b feature/new-feature.
+2. Create a new branch: git checkout -b feature/new-feature.
-3.Commit your changes: git commit -m 'Add a new feature'.
+3. Commit your changes: git commit -m 'Add a new feature'.
-4.Push to the branch: git push origin feature/new-feature.
+4. Push to the branch: git push origin feature/new-feature.
-5.Submit a pull request.
+5. Submit a pull request.